Lunch Bunch – Form

 Noon-3:30pm

 This program includes outdoor play, games, eating lunch, rest time, and science experiments and crafts that follow a monthly theme.
-Participants are led by Miss Janet (Ramos) with no more than 10 children at any time.
+Participants are led by Miss Tina and Miss Suzanne with no more than 12 children at any time.

-Teddy & Friends class is open to any St. Mary’s Preschool students already enrolled in another class or as a separate afternoon class and may attend on any of the four days, not just on the days when the child attends a morning program.
-Children may attend on a regular basis (specific day(s) each week) or a drop-in basis (as needed).
+Teddy & Friends class is open to any St. Mary’s Preschool students already enrolled in another class as an extension of their day and may attend on any day of the week, not just on the days when the child attends a morning program.
+Students sign up for the full school year (specific day(s) each week).
 It should be noted that this class is structured to follow a certain theme each month and several of the activities may carry over more than one day.

 The students will bring a lunch from home which is ready to eat without refrigeration or heating as mandated by state regulations.
 See below for options of what to include in the lunch with milk or water only, please.
 Our school is a “nut-free” program; no nuts or nut products are allowed at Lunch Bunch.
 If your child’s lunch contains an item that needs a spoon or fork please include only metal utensils for your child to use.
 Virginia state law requires that each child’s lunch be labeled with his/her name and the current date.
 We will provide a lunch tag put on your child’s lunchbox.